 For more information on faculty separations view the Academic Tenure Policy.

-Probationary SPA employees, temporary employees, or employees with time-limited permanent appointments may be laid off with limited notice and without reference to the university's RIF procedures.
+Probationary SHRA employees, temporary employees, or employees with time-limited permanent appointments may be laid off with limited notice and without reference to the university's RIF procedures.
 These employees are not eligible for priority reemployment or severance pay.